There is no APTAS for 2-dimensional vector bin packing: Revisited: Introduction

 \subsection{Preliminaries}

-As is the case in \cite{DBLP:journals/ipl/Woeginger97} and \cite{DBLP:journals/mor/BansalCKS06}, we start with maximum 3-dimensional matching (denoted by MAX-3-DM) and reduce it to an instance of 4-Partition and finally reduce it to a vector bin packing instance.
-In a 3-dimensional matching instance we have three sets $X=\{x_1,x_2,\dots,x_q\}$,$Y=\{y_1,y_2,\dots,y_q\}$, and $Z=\{z_1,z_2,\dots,z_q\}$ and we are given a set of tuples $T\subseteq X\times Y\times Z$.
-The aim is to find the maximum cardinality subset $T'\subseteq T$ such that no element from $X,Y,$ or $Z$ occurs in more than one tuple.
-In the bounded variant of MAX-3-DM (denoted by MAX-3-DM-$B$), it is assured that any element which belongs to either $X,Y,$ or $Z$ will appear in at most $B$ tuples.
-Kann \cite{DBLP:journals/ipl/Kann91} showed that bounded maximum matching with bound 3 is MAX SNP-hard which in turn implies it is APX-hard.
-Later, it was shown by Petrank \cite{DBLP:journals/cc/Petrank94} that it is NP-hard to distinguish between instances where there is a solution $T'$ with $|T'|=q$ and from instances for which every solution $T'$, $|T'|\leq (1-\epsilon)q$ for a constant $\epsilon$.
-There is also a more restricted variant of the problem, which is frequently studied where there are exactly $B$ tuples for each element of the sets $X$,$Y$, and $Z$ called the exact maximum 3-dimensional matching (denoted by MAX-3-DM-E$B$).
-In case of MAX-3-DM-E2 it was shown by Berman and Karpinski \cite{DBLP:journals/eccc/ECCC-TR03-008} that it is NP-hard to approximate with ratio better than $\frac{98}{97}$, which Chleb\'ik and Chleb\'ikov\'a \cite{DBLP:journals/tcs/ChlebikC06} improved to $\frac{95}{94}$.
-Finally, Chleb\'ik and Chleb\'ikov\'a \cite{DBLP:journals/jda/ChlebikC09} also note an useful corollary of their $\frac{95}{94}$ bound, which is the following result for the promise variant of MAX-3-DM-E2, \begin{theorem}{\cite{DBLP:journals/jda/ChlebikC09}} Let $I_M$ be a MAX-3-DM-E2 instance comprising of sets $X,Y,Z$ and tuples $T\subseteq X\times Y\times Z$ with $|X|=|Y|=|Z|=q$.
-Then, it is NP-hard to distinguish between the case with $\text{OPT}(I_M)\geq \lceil \beta_0 q \rceil$ and $\text{OPT}(I_M)\leq \lfloor \alpha_0 q \rfloor$, where $\alpha_0 = 0.9690082645$ and $\beta_0 = 0.979338843$. \end{theorem} For our result for the skewed item case we note that the size of the items in the reduction from MAX-3-DM to 2-dimensional vector bin packing can be reduced by going through $m$-Partition instead of 4-Partition.
-Finally, for our vector bin covering result we use the same reduction to 4-Partition to finally obtain a reduction to a vector bin covering instance.
+As is the case in \cite{DBLP:journals/ipl/Woeginger97} and \cite{DBLP:journals/mor/BansalCKS06}, we start with Maximum 3-Dimensional Matching (denoted by MAX-3-DM) and reduce it to 4-Partition and then reduce it to Vector Bin Packing.
+A 3-Dimensional Matching instance has three sets $X=\{x_1,x_2,\dots,x_q\}$,$Y=\{y_1,y_2,\dots,y_q\}$, and $Z=\{z_1,z_2,\dots,z_q\}$ and a set of tuples $T\subseteq X\times Y\times Z$.
+In MAX-3-DM given such an instance the aim is to find a subset $T'\subseteq T$ with the maximum cardinality such that no element from $X,Y,$ or $Z$ occurs in more than one tuple.
+For our reduction we consider a restricted variant of this problem where there are exactly 2 tuples containing each element of the sets $X$,$Y$, and $Z$.
+This variant is called the 2-Exact Maximum 3-Dimensional Matching problem (denoted by MAX-3-DM-E2).
+More precisely, we consider the gap variant of MAX-3-DM-E2 (denoted GAP($\alpha, \beta$)-3-DM-E2), where given a MAX-3-DM-E2 instance $I_M$ the aim is to distinguish between the case with $\opt(I_M)\geq \lceil \beta q \rceil$ and $\opt(I_M)\leq \lfloor \alpha q \rfloor$, where $\opt(I_M)$ is the optimal solution to the corresponding MAX-3-DM-E2 problem.
+In the $m$-Partition problem given a list of integers $x_1,\dots,x_n$ with $n$ being a multiple of $m$, the aim is to determine whether there exists $n/m$ disjoint subsets $S_i\subseteq \{1,\dots, n\}$ of cardinality $m$ such that $\sum_{k \in S_i}x_k=\sum_{k\in S_j}x_k$ for each $i,j\in \{1,\dots,n/m\}$.